manuscripts/manuscripts.github.io/index.md

 title:  Welcome
 ---

+Follow along on Twitter [@manuscriptsnews](https://twitter.com/manuscriptsnews) for the latest updates.

-Manuscripts - A Free Book Format - Write Books in Plain Text
+# Manuscripts - A Free Book Format - Write Books in Plain Text

 ## Step 1 - The Text